 Louisville Rapper Jack Harlow is currently on a rollout for his sophomore album ‘Come Home, Kids Miss You” and has landed on the cover of RollingStone Magazine.
 On his cover story the Rapper has spoken about how his upcoming album is a masterpiece, inspiring a new generation , getting co-sign from Kendrick Lamar, and more.

 Jack also discussed his idol and one of the greatest to do it Eminem getting criticism from the Young Rap Fans.
-The 23-year-old emcee says that Eminem getting criticism for the music and his beats is tragic because “that shit is still forever immortal, and we’re gonna get back to it.
-We’re a couple years away from everyone reviving that shit as a culture and being like, ‘Look at this shit.’
+The 23-year-old emcee says that Eminem getting criticism for the music and his beats is tragic because “that s— is still forever immortal, and we’re gonna get back to it.
+We’re a couple years away from everyone reviving that as a culture and being like, ‘Look at this.’
 And everyone’s gonna pay their rightful respects again.
-No matter how the production ages to people, like, he put so much into his words that it immortalized him, even though that shit aged as ‘circus music’ to [some] people.”
+No matter how the production ages to people, like, he put so much into his words that it immortalized him, even though that aged as ‘circus music’ to [some] people.”

 Eminem has received his fair share of criticism for picking beats on his albums as many rap listeners have labeled it as “outdated” or “out of touch”.
 Em has shown in his previous album ‘Music To Be Murdered By’ that he can keep up with current-gen of producers as he worked with producers like D.A.
 Got That Dope, T-Minus, and more.